Enrollment and Financial Aid

 When a student receives Title IV federal funds it is assumed attendance will be for the entire period in which assistance is awarded.

-Students must notify the College of St. Joseph Registrar’s Office about any changes in planned enrollment, meet with the director of financial aid to discuss potential adjustments to financial aid eligibility and the Business Office to discuss adjustments (if any) to their college bill due to the impact of the withdrawal.
-Formal withdrawals and leave of absences must be submitted in writing, must include the reason, must be signed and must be dated.
+Students must notify the College of St. Joseph Registrar’s Office about any changes in planned enrollment, meet with the director of financial aid to discuss potential adjustments to financial aid eligibility as well as loan repayment, if applicable, and the Business Office to discuss adjustments (if any) to their college bill due to the impact of the withdrawal.
+Formal withdrawals and leave of absences must be submitted in writing, must include the reason, and must be signed and dated.
+A leave of absence at CSJ is treated as a withdrawal for Title IV purposes.
+The withdrawal date is the date the student begins the LOA.

 Recalculation is based on the percentage of earned aid following the Federal Return of Title IV funds formula.
 The percentage of aid earned is equal to the number of days of the term completed up to the withdrawal date divided by the total days in the term.
 Scheduled breaks of five days or more are excluded from the calculation enrollment period.